icgrp/ese532_handouts/_sources/hw2/homework_submission.md

     1. We have profiled `Filter_Horizontal` for you on the Ultra96 and have measured the runtime to be 5.24131 seconds.
 Assuming that the CPU is running at 1.2GHz, calculate the runtime of `Filter_Horizontal` in cycles ($T_{filter\_h\_measured}$) (1 line).

-    2. Make a table like {numref}`example-table-2` and add all the instructions that are *inside* the loops (that is, the instructions on lines 30-52).
-Don't add the setup instructions that we annotated for you to the table, however examining them will help you understand the rest of the code.
+    2. Make a table like {numref}`example-table-2` and add all the instructions that are *inside* the loops (that is, the instructions on lines 30-52 of `Filter_O2.s`).
+Don't add the setup instructions that we annotated for you, to the table, however be sure to examine them as you will need to understand them to comprehend the rest of the code.
+Note that because the compiler optimized the code, the looping in the assembly works differently than how it reads in the C program.
+We will revisit optimization in HW4.

     3. Annotate each instruction with an appropriate description such as one of those listed below, and add to {numref}`example-table-2`.
 This is not necessarily an exhaustive list, and some instructions may require a combination of some of the descriptions listed.